How to Become A Freelance Writer & Get Paid Working From Home

 You can have a general template or outline that you always start with, but make sure you always tailor it to the company you’re reaching out to.

 It’s also good to have a super-condensed version of your pitch —kind of like an elevator pitch.
 Just in case you get the chance to talk to someone, but only get a little bit of time.
+You can then use it in person and online —you can even automate LinkedIn messaging to save time and effort.

 How can you get paid more as a freelance writer?